taktak2022/Plotly/README.md

 * JavaScript
 * CSS
 * Plotly
+* w3schools.com/html/html_styles (this site became very handy with the webpage personalizations)

 ## Plotly Charts
 Most of the Module taught us methods to create various charts from different datasets.
 The charts included line, pie and vertical and horizontal bar charts.